dumptruckman/webcrawler/README.md

 run indefinitely.

 ## Building
-The program can be run as a .jar via the command line, or can be imported into an IDE.
-If imported into an IDE, the user will have to edit their configurations for the project and specify:
+The program can be built as a with gradle via the terminal.
+To do so, specify the following in the program configurations:

 + The URL to be crawled
 + The max depth
 + The desired download repository

-To do this: open the terminal and enter the command:
+Next, open the terminal and enter the command:

-`gradlew clean build jar -PcrawlerUrl=<url> -PcrawlerDepth=<depth> -PcrawlerPath=<filePath>
+`gradlew clean build jar`
-`